mohamedashraf8850/khyaar/README.md

 khiiar is a comparisons app for Tech Products

 ## Getting Started
-Flutter Priject Named (Khyaar - خيار )
+Flutter Project Named (Khyaar - خيار )

+# by : Mobile Team in Khyaar Company